 Preventing Premature Ageing

-Your Skin as Internal Scaffolding
+Your skin has Internal Scaffolding

-5. Elastin gives skin stretch and bounce.
+5. Elastin gives your skin stretch and bounce.

 7. The subcutaneous fat layer cushions and protects, keeping skin plump and healthy.